sanilts/RM-Login-Widget/rm-panel-reference.md

 ---

-### Issue 25: Upload Works But Country Not Showing - ✨ NEW
+### Issue 25: Upload Works But Country Not Showing - v1.0.3
 **Problem:** Profile picture displays but country is blank
 **Possible Causes:**
 1. FluentCRM not active